Why 30% of military veterans get disability benefits, forcing Congress to scramble

 This surge in spending forced VA officials to go hat in hand to Congress this week, requesting $3 billion for a 2024 budget shortfall and a projected $12 billion next year.

-They were granted the money on Thursday to meet this year's needs in an emergency spending bill, now headed for President Biden’s desk to be signed into law.
+They were granted the money Thursday to meet this year’s needs in an emergency spending bill, now headed for President Joe Biden’s desk to be signed into law.

 But lawmakers predicted this will not be the last time the department struggles with its ballooning budget, which currently stands at $370 billion.

-The veteran population decreased, so why is spending on the rise?
+The veterans population decreased, so why is spending on the rise?

 Between 2000 and 2022, the share of veterans in the U.S. decreased by one-third.
 Yet the VA’s budget nearly tripled during that time.
-This has been driven by an aging veteran population, rising healthcare prices, and what are widely agreed to be much-needed improvements to VA facilities, including hospitals.
+This has been driven by an aging veterans population, rising health care prices, and what are widely agreed to be much-needed improvements to VA facilities, including hospitals.

 Democrats, for their part, have decried the growing privatization of some VA health services – known in VA parlance as “community care” – which is also driving up expenses.
-It’s a shift that began ten years ago, after long wait times for veterans prompted a public outcry.
-Private care now accounts for about one third of the VA’s $150 billion annual health care budget.
+It’s a shift that began 10 years ago, after long wait times for veterans prompted a public outcry.
+Private care now accounts for about one-third of the VA’s $150 billion annual health care budget.

-Another big driver of the latest soaring VA costs has been a law passed in 2022 called the Promise to Address Comprehensive Toxics, or PACT Act.
-It provides health care and other benefits for veterans exposed to toxic substances like the jet-fuel ignited pits used to burn plastic water bottles and medical waste, among other things, on U.S. bases during the wars in Iraq and Afghanistan.
+Another big driver of the latest soaring VA costs has been a law passed in 2022 called the Promise To Address Comprehensive Toxics, or PACT Act.
+It provides health care and other benefits for veterans exposed to toxic substances like the jet fuel-ignited pits used to burn plastic water bottles and medical waste, among other things, on U.S. bases during the wars in Iraq and Afghanistan.

 Since the PACT Act went into effect, more than 710,000 veterans have enrolled in VA health care – a 34% increase, according to the agency.